DevOpsLP/Octobits_Channel_Analyzer/readme.md

 This project involves building a tool that extracts trade information from a specific Telegram channel, processes the trade data, and fetches corresponding candlestick data from the Binance API to visualize the trades on a chart.
 The tool includes functionalities for handling API rate limits, saving data locally, and ensuring efficient data retrieval.

+**This project the trades made from the very begining until the Fri Jun 07 2024 07:10:29 UTC TIME**

 ## Features

 1. **Telegram Client Initialization**: Connects to Telegram using user API credentials.